McNally v R: Criticism

 However, the assertion that transgender individuals shouldn't have to disclose their genitals to potential sexual partners was criticised by Julie Bindel, who wrote in British magazine The Critic:

 But biological sex is the issue here, not gender identity.
 What else might be more relevant for a person to know in order to give informed consent to sex?
 What could be more reasonable to want to know?

-Joseph Fischel suggested that the framing of the McNally decision as "gender fraud" not only subjugates the dignity and equality of transgender people, but also their sexual autonomy.
-He suggests questioning the expectant conditions under which the 'deception' takes place: